vigna/epserde-rs/README.md

 Large immutable data structures need time to be deserialized using the [serde](https://serde.rs/) approach.
-A possible solution for this problem is given by frameworks such as [rkiv](https://github.com/rkyv/rkyv) and [zerovec](https://docs.rs/zerovec/latest/zerovec/), which provide *zero-copy* deserialization: the stream of byte serializing the data structure can be used directly as a Rust structure.
+A possible solution for this problem is given by frameworks such as [rkiv](https://github.com/rkyv/rkyv) and [zerovec](https://docs.rs/zerovec/latest/zerovec/), which provide *zero-copy* deserialization: the stream of bytes serializing the data structure can be used directly as a Rust structure.
 In particular, this approach makes it possible to map into memory the data structure, making it available instantly.